 This is an addendum article to my youtube tutorial you may see above.
-Video is a documentation of my DIY project of creating custom RAID storage using an old HDD enclosure, four SATA 2.5″ HDDs and controller available as an independent PCB easy to adapt for custom solutions.
+DIY project of creating custom RAID storage using an old HDD enclosure, four SATA 2.5″ HDDs and controller available as an independent PCB easy to adapt for custom solutions.

 This project was inspired by my beautiful Macally HDD aluminium enclosure which refused to work one day.
 The internal IC gone faulty and after several attempts it turned out the repair was impossible due to main chip failure.